ANWA Writers Conference Faculty

 Jessica Guernsey

 Jessica Guernsey writes Fantasy and Sci-Fi short stories.
-With a degree in Journalism from BYU and a Masters in Publishing from WCU, her work is published in magazines and anthologies.
+With a BA in Journalism from Brigham Young University and a MA in Publishing from Western Colorado University, her work is published in magazines and anthologies.
 By day, she crushes dreams as a slush pile reader for multiple publishers.
-During NaNoWriMo, Jessica is a Municipal Liaison for the Utah::Elsewhere Region.
+By night, she edits and produces anthologies.
 Frequently, she can be found at writing conferences.
 She isn’t difficult to spot; just look for the extrovert.
+While she spent her teenage angst in Texas, she now lives on a mountain in Utah with her family and a bossy mini schnauzer.
+Discover more stories at jessicaguernsey.com.

 Serene Heiner

-Tara Holladay
+Tara (T.M.)
+Holladay

 Tara (T.M.)
-Holladay is the creator of “The Only Character Workbook You’ll Ever Need,” along with the other bestselling workbooks in a series to help writers craft immersive worlds, captivating characters, and gripping plots.
-She lives in Arizona with her family and writes YA fantasy and rom-com, with four published novels and a novella.
-She thrives in “project mode” and doesn’t know how to do things halfway; ipso facto, her story-bible-building workbooks are re-launching as a desktop and mobile app in the fall of 2024.
-Creating intriguing story worlds is about to get a tech upgrade!
+Holladay is the creator behind The Only Character Workbook You'll Ever Need, along with the other bestselling workbooks in a series to help writers craft immersive worlds, captivating characters, and gripping plots.
+She lives in Arizona with her family and writes YA fantasy and rom-com.
+She thrives in “project mode” and doesn’t know how to do things halfway; ipso facto, her story-bible-building workbooks have relaunched as the desktop and mobile friendly Novelio.app, the ultimate creativity index for writers.

-DeAnn Huff
+DeAnn Ogden Huff

 Rachel Huffmire